ClaudioLutz/CreditROBOT/Description English/03_Systemintegration.md

    - Partly monthly, partly one-time license or installation costs depending on system and partner.

 3. **Credit check**
-   - Individual offers with flat rates (discounted with additional collection or provision of payment experiences).
+   - Individual offers with flat rates (cheaper with additional debt collection or provision of payment experiences).

 4. **Other costs**
    - Installation, maintenance, upgrade, or support according to the information provided by the respective plug-in partners.